-6.3.1 Where the Agency does make an exception to consider funding major repairs the following characteristics will apply:
+6.3.1 Where we do make an exception to consider funding major repairs the following characteristics will apply:

 Fixed grant - Grant is only available to cover the amount that the provider has evidenced they cannot cover themselves.
 Once funding is agreed, the grant payable is fixed and will not be increased if costs subsequently go up

 Payment - Grant is required to be claimed and then paid following practical completion.
 Where payment on completion would put a provider in severe financial difficulty, a limited facility to release payment in tranches may be available.
-The Agency will consider individual requests on a case by case basis
+We will consider individual requests on a case by case basis

 Single building contract - In certain circumstances a Registered Provider may undertake a range of repair and improvement activities under a single building contract.
-Where the Agency considers funding on an exceptional basis they may favourably consider applications from the Registered Provider for grant for the eligible works in such combined schemes where it is practicable and cost effective for the works to be carried out at the same time
+Where we consider funding on an exceptional basis they may favourably consider applications from the Registered Provider for grant for the eligible works in such combined schemes where it is practicable and cost effective for the works to be carried out at the same time

-Technical scrutiny - The Agency will scrutinise the proposed works to ensure that they:
+Technical scrutiny - we will scrutinise the proposed works to ensure that they:

 - are realistic